Odd-One-Out: Anomaly Detection by Comparing with Neighbors: Experiments

 \textbf{PartsAD-15K.} We use a subset of the ABC dataset~\cite{Koch_2019_CVPR} that consists of $4200$ shapes.
-We follow the strategy above to generate anomalies.
+Anomalies are generated following the same strategy outlined above.
 Additionally, for each shape, we sample geometrically close instances from the dataset and assign them as anomalies to use in the same scene.
-This approach generates a large set of high-quality anomalies that closely resemble their normal counterparts in high-level geometry, but with subtle shape variations that make them anomalous in the context of the normal ones.
-In total, we generated $10,203$ anomaly shapes.
-Using these shapes, we created $15K$ scenes, each consisting of $3$ to $12$ objects rendered from $20$ different viewpoints.
-We divide the dataset into a $12K$ training set and the rest as the test set.
-Note that the proposed datasets, source code, and models will be made public based upon publication.
+This results in high-quality anomalies that closely resemble their normal counterparts in overall geometry but differ in subtle shape variations, making them anomalous in the context of the normal ones.
+In total, we generate $10,203$ anomaly shapes and create $15K$ scenes, each consisting of $3$ to $12$ objects rendered from $20$ different viewpoints.
+The dataset is split into a $12K$ training set and the remaining $3K$ scenes (unseen shapes) as the test set.

+\textbf{Anomaly generation and checking.} Our anomaly generation process is fully automated with several quality checks to ensure the anomalies are realistic.
+For example, if a part detaches from the main body during positional or rotational deformations, the anomaly is discarded and regenerated with adjusted parameters.
+Similarly, if removing a part makes the shape disconnected (\eg teddy bear with a floating hand after removing an arm) , we discard the anomaly and try a different part.
+For fracture anomalies, if a particular fracture removes more than $90\%$ or less than $10\%$ of an object, it is rejected and regenerated.
+We also ensure that the anomalous region of an object is visible from at least one viewpoint.